Dealership Flow Chart: Know What to Expect

-Negotiating is the same way.
-You try to anticipate your opponent's next move so you can be ready for it.
+Negotiating is like chess.
+You try to anticipate your opponent's next move so you can counter it.

-While most consumers know it's important to prepare for car shopping, they don't always know what to prepare for and in what order it will happen.
-In most cases, the customers see the salesman as the enemy and direct all their energy to countering his efforts to inflate the price.
-However, the salesman is only a part of a bigger picture.
-Once you understand the way the dealership tries to work you, you will know how to defend yourself and get the best deal.
+While most consumers know it's important to prepare for car shopping, they don't always know what to prepare for and in what order things will happen.
+In some cases, the customers see the salespeople as the enemy and direct all their energy toward them.
+However, the salespeople are only a part of a bigger picture.
+Once you understand the way the car-buying process works, you will know how to anticipate the "other side's" moves and get the best deal.

 Before we go much further, we should point out that this article will outline the process used by the shopper who visits the dealership in person.
-If you decide to become an Internet shopper — and we strongly recommend you take this route — you will save time, reduce stress and probably get a better deal.
-However, people are very connected to the dealership experience, so here's a condensed look at how to safely navigate these shark-filled waters.
+If you decide to become an Internet shopper (and we strongly recommend you take this route) you will save time, reduce stress and probably get a better deal.
+However, some people are still connected to the dealership experience, so here's a condensed look at the car-buying process.

 Time required: At least one hour